arturovictoriar/meme_chat/README.md

 ## Usage :open_file_folder:

-- Go inside the backend folder and executen the backend service:
+- Go inside the backend folder and execute the backend service:

 ```console
 foo@bar:~/meme-chat/backend$ npm start
 ```

-- Go inside the frontend folder and executen the frontend service:
+- Go inside the frontend folder and execute the frontend service:

 ```console
 foo@bar:~/meme-chat/frontend$ npm start
 ```
-- Note1: the backend runs in port 5000.
+- Note1: the backend runs in port 5000 by default.
-- Note2: the frontend runs in port 3000.
+- Note2: the frontend runs in port 3000 by default.

 ## Support :email: